hplusm/fashion_mnist_project/README.md

 4. If the Flask API fails to start, ensure no other process is using port 5001.

 For more detailed information about each script, refer to the comments within the code files.

+## Contributing

+We welcome contributions to the Refund Item Classifier!
+If you would like to contribute, please follow these guidelines:

+1. Fork the repository.
+2. Create a new branch for your feature or bugfix.
+3. Make your changes and commit them with clear and concise messages.
+4. Push your changes to your fork.
+5. Submit a pull request to the main repository.

+Please ensure that your contributions adhere to the project's coding standards and include appropriate tests.

 ## License